jfeltz/cpp-buf-utils/README.md

 ```

 ido selecting ```iostream``` in this case results in ```#include <iostream>``` being included in
 the header section of the file.
+And similarly, selection of ```boost program options``` would insert
+both the include and namespace definition for that option.

 **A Note on how cpp-buf-utils searchers for addition points**